Homepage > Blog > Pan-Tilt-Zoom or PTZ Cameras: Definition and Benefits

 Wide Area Coverage

 One of the primary advantages of PTZ cameras is their ability to cover a large area.
-With their panning and tilting capabilities, these cameras can sweep across wide expanses, reducing the need for multiple fixed cameras.
+With their panning and tilting capabilities, these cameras cover large areas, reducing the need for multiple fixed cameras.
 This wide area coverage is useful in monitoring expansive spaces like parking lots, warehouses, and public parks.

 Remote Control